uw-it-edm/docfinity-rest-api-reference/docs/create-and-update.md

 - `https://{host}/docfinity/webservices/rest/document/edm/create`.
 End-point that combines the process of uploading a file and indexing it with the given metadata.
 - `https://{host}/docfinity/webservices/rest/document/edm/update`.
 End-point that partially updates the metadata of given document.
+- `https://{host}/docfinity/webservices/rest/document/edm/commit`.
+Alternate end-point to index a new document, intended for large files where client uploads the document separately.

 Source code of custom end-points: [Document-API](https://github.com/uw-it-edm/document-api).